-The Cure Parkinson’s Trust (CPT) and Van Andel Institute (VAI) are delighted to announce Professor Caroline Tanner, University of California San Francisco’s Weill Institute for Neurosciences, as this year’s deserving winner of the ‘Tom Isaacs Award’.
-The award was presented today at the virtual Rallying to the Challenge meeting.
+Cure Parkinson’s and Van Andel Institute (VAI) are delighted to announce Professor Caroline Tanner, University of California San Francisco’s Weill Institute for Neurosciences, as this year’s deserving winner of the ‘Tom Isaacs Award’.
+The award was presented today at the annual Rallying to the Challenge patient meeting.

 Throughout her inspiring career, Professor Tanner has focused her research towards understanding the causes of Parkinson’s disease and to developing better treatments for those living with the condition.
 She has conducted pivotal work on environmental and genetic risk factors for Parkinson’s and other neurological conditions, while remaining active in patient care, teaching and being published extensively.